Racist screed in Buffalo shooting partly ‘plagiarized’ from Christchurch gunman, expert says - NewsBreak

 “They want individuals to say, you know what, if this guy can do it with a couple thousand dollars and a map of the store and no real training and whatever, then so can I,” Lewis said.
 “The goal for individuals like this is violence and they’re often not really picky with who does it, they just want more violence because, in their minds, violence begets violence, violence leads to more violence, and they are all hoping to be the ones who kind of do the most violence to start what they view as the collapse of the whole system.”

-Lewis said the author of the document plagiarized portions of a similar screed written by the perpetrator of the 2019 Christchurch mosque shootings in New Zealand.Buffalo attack calls for ‘national response’ on gun control, NY Gov. Hochul says
+Lewis said the author of the document plagiarized portions of a similar screed written by the perpetrator of the 2019 Christchurch mosque shootings in New Zealand.‘It would just be ruined,’ East Norman woman fearful of turnpike’s potential impact

 The document allegedly belonging to the Buffalo shooter, which was obtained by WIVB, describes in chilling detail how the attack would be carried out and that the racist shooter chose the Masten District Tops grocery because it was the closest neighborhood in New York with the highest percentage of Black residents.